jennifertrin/MiningGreenEnergy/readme.md

 In addition, registration of a project on Regen can be included in a proposal of new mining facilities.
 The Regen Network can partner with specific blockchains to offer new miners opportunities to register a project and participate in a full project lifecycle on Regen [7].

-NFT marketplaces can utilize the Regen Ledger and APIs, as well as buy data on the Regen marketplace, to show the CO2 emissions and restorative land practices of mining facilities to creators and fans.

 ### Supply Chain Tracking
 Miners can utilize a combination of the Supply Protocol and oracles of supply chain tracking data (ex. from XYO) to ensure a more sustainable supply chain of mining infrastructure [9].

+## Conclusion

+NFT marketplaces can utilize the Regen Ledger and APIs, as well as buy data on the Regen marketplace, to show the CO2 emissions and restorative land practices of mining facilities to creators and fans.

+The comprehensiveness of the data and emphasis on ecological change of land would better help NFT creators evaluate the ecological impact of minting NFTs on a specific blockchain, as opposed to calculating just energy consumption.
+By incentivizing miners to provide the data, NFT creators will no longer need to guess the long-term sustainability of a blockchain.

 ## References